niri-sky/occular_disease_recognition/README.md

 ## Problem Statement

-This project aims to build a machines learning models that analyzes fundus images of eyes to accurately categorize them as having glaucoma, cataracts, diabetic retinopathy, or no abnormal condition.
+The aim of the project is to build a machine learning model that will analyze and accurately categorize eye fundus images for glaucoma, cataract, or diabetic retinopathy conditions.

 ## Table of contents
 1. [Executive Summary](#exec)